linrongbin16/fzfx.nvim/README.md

 <summary><b>Click here to see how to install linux commands on Windows</b></summary>
 <br/>

-Actually there're many ways to install portable linux shell and builtin commands on Windows, but personally I would recommend below two methods.
+There're many ways to install portable linux shell and builtin commands on Windows, but personally I would recommend below two methods.

 #### [Git for Windows](https://git-scm.com/download/win)